 Start Early

-This is why we usually recommend taking care of your pet’s needs before cleaning your home and keeping up with it consistently, like brushing them before you vacuum or dust and doing so at least once a week.
+This is why we usually recommend taking care of your pet’s needs before cleaning your home and keeping up with it consistently, like brushing them before you vacuum or dust.
+Repeat at least once a week.

 3. Clean your pet’s bedding and blankets.